 33.x.y1 STA_ID

-An individually addressed RU is an RU addressed to either an associated non-AP STA or a TDLS peer STA and the parameter STA_ID for that RU is set to the TBD value that identifies the STA receiving the PSDU contained in that RU.
-If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is 1), then the parameter STA_ID contains only one element that is set to the TBD value that identifies the non-AP STA transmitting the PPDU.
+For an individually addressed RU that is addressed to an associated non-AP STA the parameter STA_ID shall be set to the TBD value that identifies the STA receiving the PSDU contained in that RU.
+If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is 1), then the parameter STA_ID shall contain only one element that is set to the TBD value that identifies the non-AP STA transmitting the PPDU.

 The behavior of the STAs depending on the STA_ID values upon reception of an EHT PPDU is TBD.